vcovelli/data-pipeline-project/README.md

 ### Prefect Deployment

-	### Prefect Deployment

 The flow is deployed to Prefect Cloud, where it can be monitored, scheduled, and run.

 #### Deployment YAML

 The deployment configuration is located in `deployments/etl_data_pipeline.yaml`.
 This YAML file defines:
 - The flow to deploy (`etl_data_pipeline`)
 - Tags to help with organization in Prefect Cloud
 - An optional schedule for automated runs

 #### Applying the Deployment

 To apply the deployment (if using the CLI):

 	prefect deployment apply deployments/etl_data_pipeline.yaml